-Bally follows the labor law of every nation in which it operates and almost all of our employees are paid above their local state's minimum wage in
+Bally follows the labor law of every nation in which it operates and almost all of our employees are paid above their local state's minimum wage in the relevant countries.

-Detailed information is not disclosed since there is not a significant
+Detailed information is not disclosed since there is not a significant proportion of workers paid at minimum wage.

-The information is only related to "relevant countries", referring to the countries where company offices are located, therefore excluding the
+The information is only related to "relevant countries", referring to the countries where company offices are located, therefore excluding the countries with only a retail/store presence.